Anxiety Symptom Checklist

 Differentiate Fear vs. Anxiety

-Differentiating fear versus anxiety involves thoughtfully distinguishing between reactions to real, present threats (fear) and reactions to anticipated or imagined threats (anxiety).
-This process promotes clearer emotional understanding and helps individuals respond more appropriately to distressing emotions, significantly enhancing emotional regulation and reducing unnecessary stress.
+Distinguishing between fear and anxiety involves recognizing whether your distress comes from real, present threats or from anticipated or imagined threats.
+This process promotes clearer emotional understanding and helps you respond more appropriately to distressing emotions with 5-10 minutes of reflection.

 5-10 min